amiehannah/memory-game/README.md

 # Memory Game

-> _To build a functioning browser based game that pushes your understanding of JavaScript.
-I decided to recreate the matching pairs / memory game_ </br>
+> _Tasked with building a functioning browser based game, intended to push my understanding of JavaScript - I decided to recreate the matching pairs / memory game, using a selection of Zodiac signs as the images to match._ </br>

 #### Project Link [_here_](https://amiehannah.github.io/memory-game/).